khmarbaise/incremental-module-builder/README.md

 ```
 mvn -b multithreaded package
 ```
-The option `multithreaded` defines the default builder.
+The `multithreaded` defines the default builder.
 This means you have turned off the incremental module builder.

 ToDo